zilexa/Homeserver/filesystem/folderstructure/README.md

 **Helper folders:**
 - `/mnt/pool-nocache` --> the union but excluding the cache, required to offload the cache on a scheduled basis.
-- `/mnt/pool-backup` --> the union of cache/data disk snapshots on backupdisk.
+- `/mnt/pool-backup` --> the union of cache/data disk backup snapshots on backupdisk.
 They are seperately backupped on the backupdisk.
 Not auto-mounted.
+Create this mount yourself when needed.
 - `/mnt/btrfs-root` --> used during initial setup and during nightly backup.
 Not auto-mounted.

 ### 3. Data folder structure